 - Order Follow-Up – Extensions for order tracking enable customers to follow up on orders themselves, giving them a better experience and freeing up customer service agents from answering order status inquiries.

 - Reporting – Reporting plugins such as WooCommerce Advanced Reporting is a comprehensive tool to help merchants manage their online store.
 It includes reporting on sales orders, top products, order status, stock, and more.

 - Security, Monitoring, Statistics – Security in eCommerce sites is paramount.
 An industry leader in security and insights is Jetpack.
 It blocks spam and authenticates customer logins, as well as provides statistics and monitors (and provides alerts) of downtime.

 Without payment processing, an eCommerce site serves little purpose – customers need to be able to provide payment details, and merchants need to be able to receive those payments, and it all needs to be done seamlessly and securely.
 Whether the payment is immediate, via pre-order, made in installments, or COD, WooCommerce payment processing plugins will enable customers to complete transactions on the web.

-DPO is an authorised payment processor with WooCommerce, smoothly integrating with merchant sites.
+DPO is an authorized payment processor with WooCommerce, smoothly integrating with merchant sites.
 The WooCommerce platform is ideal for merchants who want to establish their online presence and make their products and services available to customers.
-The flexibility, ease of adoption, and available customisation options make it an excellent option to create a tailored site based on the needs and preferences of the brand.
+The flexibility, ease of adoption, and available customization options make it an excellent option to create a tailored site based on the needs and preferences of the brand.